Russell Island (Moreton Bay): History

 In 2015, the Russell Island residents groups, together with the Redland City Council, proposed to transition the island's name to its traditional Aboriginal equivalent – Canaipa.
 The proposal is that the two names of Canaipa and Russell Island will be used with the island's name reverting to its traditional name once it becomes more widely accepted.
 The name Canaipa was provided from Yugambeh people and identified as a Yugambeh-Bundjalung language word from the Ngaraangbal dialect spoken by the Pimpama clan meaning place of ironbark spear/digging stick, the name is used by both the Quandamooka and Yugambeh people, who assert traditional ownership.
 The move is motivated by the desire to improve public perceptions (and hence real estate values) which were damaged by the earlier land scams.
 The Queensland Government officially adopted Canaipa as an alternative name for the island, but it is not an alternative name for the town or the locality.

+In 2023, a house fire on Russell Island killed a father and his five sons.
+Similarly, another house on Russell Island caught fire a few months later.
+No-one was home at the time.
+All affected houses have since been demolished.